aijun-li/lbaction-search/README.md

 - NPM
 - Taobao
 - JD
+- SMZDM

 ## Usage

-Just clone the repository and double-click the action you need.
+Just clone the repository and double-click the action you need to install.